 I am a first-time solo female traveler and I want to plan a 4-month backpacking trip through Southeast Asia and New Zealand.
 What do I need?

-Well for starters I would recommend this comprehensive website at http://www.southeastasiabackpacker.com/destinations/where-next/new-zealand I would also recommend travel insurance and another website http://www.worldnomads.com/travel-insurance/#axzz2whunA2RL I also recommend reading what others have learned and shared here: http://thatbackpacker.com/2013/04/04/9-lessons-learned-from-a-month-backpacking-around-south-east-asia/ over 4 years ago
+Well for starters I would recommend this comprehensive website at http://www.southeastasiabackpacker.com/destinations/where-next/new-zealand I would also recommend travel insurance and another website http://www.worldnomads.com/travel-insurance/#axzz2whunA2RL I also recommend reading what others have learned and shared here: http://thatbackpacker.com/2013/04/04/9-lessons-learned-from-a-month-backpacking-around-south-east-asia/ almost 5 years ago

 Favourite Questions (7)